 Dismissals and tardies to school will require written documentation as outlined in this section in order to qualify as an exemption.
 Otherwise, the class absence(s) count toward loss of credit.

-- Include in the dismissal note, student’s name, reason for dismissal and telephone number where parents can be contacted for confirmation.
+- Include in the dismissal note, student’s name, reason for dismissal, and telephone number at which parents/guardians can be contacted for confirmation;

-- Pick up dismissal note at the Assistant Principals’ Office between classes.
+- Pick up dismissal note at the Assistant Principals’ Office between classes; and

 - In case of an emergency, have a parent or guardian come into the Assistant Principals’ Office to dismiss student.